sisl/ExpFamilyPCA.jl/paper.md

 affiliations:
  - name: Stanford University
    index: 1
-date: 24 July 2024
+date: 9 September 2024
 bibliography: paper.bib
 ---

 # Summary

-Dimensionality reduction techniques like principal component analysis (PCA) [@PCA] are important for effeciently handling high-dimensional data in machine learning and data science.
-While PCA is appropriate for continuous real data, exponential family PCA (EPCA) [@EPCA] can be a better choice for compressing binary, integer, and discrete distribution data.
-EPCA with Poisson loss for example is useful for "belief compression" [@Roy] reinforcement learning and sequential decision making.
+Dimensionality reduction techniques like principal component analysis (PCA) [@PCA] are fundamental tools in machine learning and data science for managing high-dimensional data.
+While PCA is effective for continuous, real-valued data, it may not perform well for binary, count, or discrete distribution data.
+Exponential family PCA (EPCA) [@EPCA] generalizes PCA to accodate these data types, making it more a suitable choice for tasks like belief compression in reinforcement learning [@Roy]. `ExpFamilyPCA.jl` is the first Julia[@Julia] package for EPCA, offering fast implementations for common distributions and a flexible interface for custom objectives.

 # Statement of Need

-Dimensionality reduction methods have long been a crucial tool in machine learning, allowing practitioners to manage high-dimensional datasets efficiently.
-One of the most established techniques is principal component analysis (PCA) [@PCA], which works well for continuous real-valued data.
-However, many modern applications require working with binary, integer, and other discrete data types that PCA is not suited for.
-In such cases, exponential family PCA (EPCA) [@EPCA] provides a more appropriate approach by generalizing PCA to accommodate data drawn from any exponential family distribution.

 While PCA is widely available in various machine learning libraries, implementations of EPCA are more limited.
 Current EPCA solutions are mostly restricted to MATLAB [@epca-MATLAB], which is not always accessible or flexible for users working in open-source environments.
-Moreover, existing implementations often lack support for the diverse range of distributions found in modern data science applications, such as those seen in reinforcement learning and sequential decision-making [@Roy].
+Moreover, existing implementations often lack support for the diverse range of distributions found in modern data science applications, such as those seen in reinforcement learning [@Roy] and mass spectrometry [@spectrum].

-By comparison, there has been no comprehensive open-source implementation of EPCA in Julia, a language increasingly used for numerical computing and data science.
-ExpFamilyPCA.jl fills this gap by providing a native Julia package for performing EPCA, supporting a wide range of exponential family distributions.
+By comparison, there has been no comprehensive open-source implementation of EPCA in Julia, a language increasingly used for numerical computing and data science. `ExpFamilyPCA.jl` fills this gap by providing a native Julia package for performing EPCA, supporting a wide range of exponential family distributions and a flexible interface for custom distributions.
 This package offers improved numerical stability and efficiency, making it easier to handle large datasets.
 Furthermore, it introduces an accessible and high-performance tool for belief compression and other applications where EPCA can be particularly useful.

 # Related Work

 Exponential family PCA was introduced by @EPCA and several papers have extended the technique. @LitReview provide a comprehensive review of exponential PCA and its evolution.
-Although later authors have extended EPCA, exponential family PCA remains the most well-studied variation of PCA in the field of reinforement learning and sequential decision making [@Roy].
+Although later authors have extended EPCA, exponential family PCA remains the most well-studied variation of PCA in the field of reinforcement learning and sequential decision making [@Roy].
 To our knowledge the only implementation of exponential family PCA is in MATLAB [@epca-MATLAB].

 ## Exponential Family PCA